particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ```
 ### Publishing a Payload with Temp and Humidity Values

 Now, let's send the current temp, humidity and light level using a `Particle.publish` event.
-We'll sind a single event with all three values in a single JSON object.
-To do this, we'll use the `JSONParserGenerator` library.
+You'll sind a single event with all three values in a single JSON object.
+To do this, you'll use the `JSONParserGenerator` library.

 1. Open the Workbench Command Palette (CMD+SHIFT+P or CTRL+SHIFT+P) and select the "Particle: Install Library" option.